Person County DWI Bail Information

 Timeline: How Long Until Release?

-The time it takes to be released from jail after posting bail in Person County can vary.
+The time it takes to process bail and secure your release from the Person County Law Enforcement Center can vary.

 What Happens After Posting Bail